| Title: | An R package for in-river fish migration and timing calculation |

 (list) List with names reaches, rates, distances.
 See details. |

-should be a list with three elements, rates
+parameters should be a list with three elements, rates, and

 rates, in whatever unit your analysis needs.